JoshCaratao/Quadrotor-AngleMode-FlightConroller/FlightControllerV2/README.md

   Using the angular velocities and linear accelerations retrieved from the IMU, separate roll, pitch, and yaw angles are calculated using numerical integration(gyroscope) and trigonemetric equations (accelerometer).

-  However, because either sensor is unreliable for accurate attitude estimation alone, I implmented a sensor fusion algorithm through a simple complementary filter to combine both sensor measurements into one, more reliable measurement.
+  However, because neither sensor is reliable enough alone for accurate attitude estimation alone, I implmented a sensor fusion algorithm through a simple complementary filter to combine both sensor measurements into one, more reliable measurement.